paritytech/xcm-docs/src/journey/transfers/reserve.md

 # Reserve-backed transfers

-For consensus systems that don't have the level of trust required for asset teleportation, they can instead opt for trusting a third party called a reserve to store the real assets (think Statemine on Kusama or Statemint on Polkadot).
+For consensus systems that don't have the level of trust required for asset teleportation, they can instead opt for trusting a third party called a reserve to store the real assets (think Kusama's relay chain or Statemine, or Polkadot's relay or Statemint).
 The source and the destination need a way to keep track of the real assets they own on the reserve, this is usually done by minting a new derivative token.
 Both source and destination now need accounts on the reserve to hold their assets, we call these their sovereign accounts on that system.